What it does: Brews Australia’s most famous Beers and Ciders

 As its name suggests, the 12-month Supply Management Trainee program is aimed at those interested in Supply and Management.
 The program is open to those from a range of disciplines but you’ll need to be the type who enjoys a challenge.
 During the program, you’ll complete rotations through Packaging, Brewing, Maintenance, Logistics and Supply Chain.

-If you’re interested in a career in sales and marketing, and are highly driven, you can apply to join the 12-month Commercial Management Trainee program.
+If you’re interested in a career in sales and marketing and are highly driven, you can apply to join the 12-month Commercial Management Trainee program.
 This involves a two-month induction, where you’ll receive in-depth training in the sales function.
-After that, you’ll be “ready to jump right into you first role”.
+After that, you’ll be “ready to jump right into your first role”.